Weather

 What to Do

-With prime summer weather and a general enjoy-every-moment attitude from the locals, there are many things to do in Norway, including island-hopping, cruising fjords, and hiking.
+With prime summer weather and a general enjoy-every-moment attitude from the locals, Norway has many things to do, including island-hopping, cruising fjords, and hiking.
 Oslo's outdoor restaurants and cultural attractions will be in full swing, and a slew of music festivals in July help celebrate the summer season.

 Active travelers can head to Norway's well-maintained national parks that welcome mountaineers from all over the world—here are a few to consider.
-This is also a great time to accomplish popular day hikes like Pulpit Rock and Troll's Tongue.
-In addition to hiking, other summer outdoor activities in the fjords and mountains include kayaking, mountain biking, fishing and surfing thanks to the Gulf Stream's warm waters.
+This is also a great time to accomplish popular day hikes like Preikestolen and Trolltunga.
+In addition to hiking, other summer outdoor activities in the fjords and mountains include kayaking, mountain biking, fishing, and surfing, thanks to the Gulf Stream's warm waters.
 Or, go whale watching in the wild at the tiny fishing village of Stø in Vesterålen—it's the perfect spot, with observational safaris under the midnight sun.

 Events in July

-Gladmat.
-This event in July in Stavanger is said to be Scandinavia's largest food festival.
-You can join foodies from all around the world in discovering quality ingredients and dishes in Norway’s beautiful southwest coast.
+Gladmat, Stavanger.
+This July event is said to be Scandinavia's largest food festival.
+Foodies worldwide will join you in discovering quality ingredients and dishes on Norway's beautiful southwest coast.

-Riddu Riđđu Festival.
-The festival, which takes place every July, started in 1991 with a group of youngsters barbecuing and discussing their identity and their Sami culture.
-Today, it is recognized by the Norwegian government as one of 12 main festivals in the country.
-You'll get to know the great indigenous culture of the Samis, combined with the latest and most trending artists from the most northern parts of Norway as you enjoy the festivities under the midnight sun.
+Riddu Riđđu, Olmmáivággi.
+The annual festival started in 1991, and today, it's recognized by the Norwegian government as one of 12 main festivals in the country.
+You'll get to know the great Indigenous culture of the Sámi, combined with the latest and most trending artists from the most northern parts of Norway, as you enjoy the festivities under the midnight sun.

-Kongsberg International Jazz Festival.
-This open-air jazz festival (Norway's 2nd largest) features international artists over four days in early July across various venues in town.
-There's also a popular jazzfest (said to be the oldest in Norway) in the town of Molde during a week in mid-July.
+Kongsberg International Jazz Festival, Kongsberg.
+This open-air jazz festival (Norway's second largest) features international artists over four days in early July across various venues in town.
+During a week in mid-July, Molde also hosts a popular jazzfest (said to be the oldest in Norway).

-St. Olav Festival.
-In honor of St. Olav complete with Viking costumes, this festival offers a medieval market, and classical, folk, pop, and jazz concerts.
+St. Olav Festival, Trondheim.
+In honor of St. Olav, complete with Viking costumes, this festival offers a medieval market and classical, folk, pop, and jazz concerts.

-Norway's Summer Fjord Tour.
-There are nearly 1,200 fjords along Norway's western coast and this trip covers the cream of the crop: Lysefjord, Sognefjord, and Geirangerfjord.
-You'll also get a chance to explore tiny fjord-side villages along the way, not to mention Oslo, Bergen, Ålesund, and Trondheim using a mix of fun travel modes along the way.
+Norway's Summer Fjord Tour - 14 Days.
+There are nearly 1,200 fjords along Norway's western coast, and this trip covers the cream of the crop: Lysefjord, Sognefjord, and Geirangerfjord.
+You'll also get to explore tiny fjord-side villages along the way, not to mention Oslo, Bergen, Ålesund, and Trondheim, using a mix of fun travel modes.

-Bergen, Fläm & the Hardangerfjord.
-This 5-day jaunt highlights Bergen, where you'll explore hilly streets, UNESCO-listed architecture, and surrounding mountains on your own and with a local guide.
+Bergen, Fläm & the Hardangerfjord - 5 Days.
+This quick jaunt highlights Bergen, where you'll explore hilly streets, UNESCO-listed architecture, and surrounding mountains independently and with a local guide.
 Day-trip through the Hardangerfjord to a manor in Rosendal, ride the scenic Flåm Railway, and ferry through the longest fjord in Norway—all while returning to the city each night to enjoy a lively restaurant scene.

 More Helpful Information